Woodblock printing in Japan

-Woodblock printing in Japan (木版画, mokuhanga) is a technique best known for its use in the ukiyo-e artistic genre of single sheets, but it was also used for printing books in the same period.
+Woodblock printing in Japan (木版画, mokuhanga) is a technique best known for its use in the ukiyo-e artistic genre, but it was also used for printing books in the same period.
 Invented in China during the Tang dynasty, woodblock printing was widely adopted in Japan during the Edo period (1603–1868).
 It is similar to woodcut in Western printmaking in some regards, but was widely used for text as well as images.
 The Japanese mokuhanga technique differs in that it uses water-based inks—as opposed to Western woodcut, which typically uses oil-based inks.
-The Japanese water-based inks provide a wide range of vivid colors, glazes, and transparency.
+Japanese water-based inks provide a wide range of vivid colors, glazes, and transparency.

 History

 Early, to 13th century

 Woodblock printing was invented in China under the Tang dynasty, and eventually migrated to Japan in the late 700s, where it was first used to reproduce foreign literature.
 In 764 the Empress Kōken commissioned one million small wooden pagodas, each containing a small woodblock scroll printed with a Buddhist text (Hyakumantō Darani).
 These were distributed to temples around the country as thanks for the suppression of the Emi Rebellion of 764.
 These are the earliest examples of woodblock printing known, or documented, from Japan.

 By the eleventh century, Buddhist temples in Japan produced printed books of sutras, mandalas, and other Buddhist texts and images.
 For centuries, printing was mainly restricted to the Buddhist sphere, as it was too expensive for mass production, and did not have a receptive, literate public as a market.
-However, an important set of fans of the late Heian period (12th century), containing painted images and Buddhist sutras, reveal from loss of paint that the underdrawing for the paintings was printed from blocks.
+However, an important set of fans of the late Heian period (12th century), containing painted images and Buddhist sutras, reveals from loss of paint that the underdrawing for the paintings was printed from blocks.
 In the Kamakura period from the 12th century to the 13th century, many books were printed and published by woodblock printing at Buddhist temples in Kyoto and Kamakura.
+One of the earliest documented examples is a print of the Lotus Sutra produced in 1225 by Koei for the Kofuku-ji temple in Nara, followed by numerous religious prints in Kyoto between the 13th and 14th centuries.